moorepants/eme150a/content/pages/syllabus.rst

 In class
    There will be a variety of in class assignments and quizzes that may count towards your grade.
-`Design Projects`_
+`Design Project`_
-   There will be two design projects, one for the first half of the course and one for the second.
+   There will be a two part design project, one for the first half of the course and one for the second.
 Grades will be determined based on individual performance, group performance, and peer evaluations.
 To pass the course, each student must complete the two projects.
+The part 2 grade will be modified based on peer evaluations.

 .. _Design Projects: {filename}/pages/projects.rst

 Canvas
 ======

 We will make use of Canvas for the course.
-Log in to canvas.ucdavis.edu with you Kerberos ID and passphrase then select **EME 150A 001 FQ 2016**.
+Log in to canvas.ucdavis.edu_ with your Kerberos ID and passphrase then select **EME 150A 001 FQ 2016**.

-We will be using several features in smartsite:
+We will be using several features in canvas:

 Announcements
    This will be my primary communication avenue to you.
 These announcements